vibinbobyjoseph/toolbox/notes/LinuxNotes.md

     version information for Red Hat-based distributions (e.g., Red Hat Enterprise Linux, CentOS, AlmaLinux, or Rocky Linux).

+## 17.7. date Command

+The date **command** in Linux is used to display or set the system date and time.
+It is a straightforward tool for working with time-related information and allows for formatting the output or modifying the system clock.

+- date → display the current date and time

+- date "+%Y-%m-%d" → date in custom format

+- date "+%H:%M:%S" → time custom format

+- date "+%Y-%m-%d %H:%M:%S" → full date and time in custom format

+- sudo date "2024-12-28 16:00:00" → set the system date and time

+- date -u → display the UTC time

+## 17.8. timedatectl Command

+The timedatectl command is a utility in Linux systems that allows you to manage and configure the system clock, time zone, and NTP (Network Time Protocol) synchronization.
+It is part of the **systemd** suite of tools, and is commonly used on modern Linux distributions that use systemd for system management.

+Common Commands

+- timedatectl → display the current date, time, time zone and NTP synchronisation status

+- sudo timedatectl set-timezone Europe/London → change the system's time zone, use the set-timezone option:

+- timedatectl list-timezones → list available time zones

+- sudo timedatectl set-ntp true → enable/disable NTP synchronisation

+- sudo timedatectl set-time '2024-12-28 15:00:00' → set the system clock
+  manually

+- sudo timedatectl set-time '2024-12-28' → set only the system date

+## 17.9. bc Command

+The bc command in Linux is a command-line calculator and a programming language for arithmetic operations.
+It supports basic arithmetic, advanced mathematical functions, and user-defined variables.
+It's especially useful for precision-based calculations and can handle operations with floating-point numbers.

+- bc → launch bc in interactive mode

+- echo "10 + 5" \| bc → perform basic arithmetic

+- echo "scale=3; 10/3" \| bc → set precision

+- echo "scale=4; sqrt(25)" \| bc -l → load the math library with -l for
+  functions like s, c, a (sine, cosine, arctangent), sqrt (square root), etc.

+- echo "scale=2; s(3.14159/4)" \| bc -l → sine function

+- echo "ibase=2; 1010" \| bc → binary to decimal

+- echo "obase=16; 255" \| bc → decimal to hexadecimal

+- echo "x=5; y=10; x\*y" \| bc → use variables

+## 17.10. cal Command

+The cal command in Linux is used to display a simple calendar on the terminal.
+It's a lightweight tool that shows the current month, any specified month or year, and supports features like highlighting the current day or calculating specific calendar dates.

+- cal → display the current month

+- cal 2024 → display the specific year

+- cal 12 2024 → display the specific month and year

+- cal -3 → display three months (pervious, current, next)

+- cal -B 2 -A 2 → display months before and after

 # 18. Networking

 ## **18.1. netstat Command**